zapier/django-knowledge/docs/install.rst

 Using git repositories
 ----------------------

-Regular development happens at `github repo <https://github.com/zapier/django-desk>`_, so gabbing the cutting edge version might give you some extra features or fix some newly discovered bugs.
+Regular development happens at our`github repo <https://github.com/zapier/django-desk>`_.
+Grabbing the cutting edge version might give you some extra features or fix some newly discovered bugs.
 We recommend not installing from the git repo unless you are actively developing *django-desk*.
 Please don't use it in production (and if you do, report back what broked)!